DALAI-project/PostitAPI/README.md

 `docker build -t postit_image .`

-Here the new image is named corner_image.
+Here the new image is named postit_image.
 After successfully creating the image, you can find it in the list of images by typing `docker image ls`.

 Create and run a container based on the image: